quaksil/pfe-config-server/README.md

 # pfe-config-server
-This is a config server for MSA
+This is a config server for related pfe work.